DEFRA/forms-audit-api/README.md

 ```

 With short-polling, line 3 fetches any messages from SQS and yields immediately.
+It may sample only a subset of the queue’s partitions, so you might not see all currently available messages on that call.

 With long-polling, if there aren’t any messages found, the HTTP connection is kept open for up to 20s until some arrive.
 The consumer of receiveEventMessages is left waiting while that happens.
+It will fetch all currently available messages up to the message limit across the queue's partitions.

 By default, CDP set `ReceiveMessageWaitTime` to 20s.
 The auditing queue also uses this default.